vb690/modelling_engagement_ammount/README.md

 # From Theory To Behaviour: Towards a General Model of Engagement

-Repository hosting ancillary results for the pre-print: "From Theory to Behaviour: Towards a General Model of Engagement"
+Repository hosting ancillary results for the pre-print: "From Theory to Behaviour: Towards a General Model of Engagement".

 ## Index